folio-org/okapi/doc/guide.md

 #### Deploying the sample module

-To tell Okapi that we want to use the sample module, we create a JSON structure of module metadata and POST it to Okapi
+To tell Okapi that we want to use the sample module, we create a JSON structure of module metadata and POST it to Okapi:

 ```